 As part of our mission here at the Greatest Smiles on Earth, Dr. Thomas Becher believes in providing high-quality preventative and corrective dental care to infants, children, and adolescents.
-If your child requires a filling for a cavity, Dr. Thomas Becher is a reliable dentist you can trust to care for your little one.
+If your child requires a tooth filling in Worthington OH for a cavity, Dr. Thomas Becher is a reliable dentist you can trust to care for your little one.

 Dental fillings, sometimes called tooth restorations, are common for children.
 When your child has a cavity, part of the tooth has started to decay and to prevent further erosion and damage, a filling is necessary to restore the tooth to a healthy state.

 At the Greatest Smiles on Earth, we believe that teaching your child proper oral hygiene and providing the utmost in restorative care to their tiny mouths will set them up for the healthiest, happiest, and most smiley mouths around.

 In the past, dentists made fillings from high-quality, non-reactive materials such as gold, silver, porcelain, and composite.
 Some of these materials are still occasionally used and have a long reputation for holding up to the everyday wear and tear of the human mouth.

 Like most modern advancements, dental technology has evolved to offer more options to our patients.
 At the Greatest Smiles on Earth, we offer the latest ceramic and plastic compound materials for fillings that best match the natural color of your child’s teeth.

 Before you rush to a decision to fix a cavity, it’s essential to understand all your options.
 You will want to consider performance, durability, longevity, and cost when picking a treatment plan.